hxia5/Follower_project/README.md

 # Capstone_Project_Engagement_Prediction

 ## 1. Problem Statement
 *Socialinsider* is a social media analytics company that provides data and services for users, like influencers and marketers, to compare performance across channels, get competitor analysis, benchmarks and listening insights. *Socialinsider* is trying to improve their product to gain and retain more customers.
-The goal of this project is to predict the number of engagement for each profile in order to give users more social media insights.
+The goal of this project is to predict the future number of followers on a daily basis for a single profile.

 ## 2. Methods and Data
 ### 2.1 Benchmark Studies
 There's no benchmark studies with similar goal and the data we are using.
+After discussed with our mentor, we decided to use linear regression as the baseline model.
 ### 2.2 Data
 The data we are using to train and test the model is the daily count data of Instagram profiles, spanning from 2023 Jan 1st to 2024 Dec 31st.
 It contains more than 33 million rows in total.
 ### 2.3 EDA